ain1084/nxlib/README.md

 # nxlib
-NxLib 2D graphic library for Win32
+NxLib 2D graphic library for Win32.
+This code is old and has not been updated.